skip to content

 00:49:11 - Anthony Campolo

-It was all possible thanks to the magic of Railway.
-And getting that database set up really, really quickly is like.
-You can't discount that because we don't host databases for you.
-That's not a thing Stepzen does.
-We are the gateway we are the API that stitches together all those backends, but you still need the backend.
-This is why I find that if you have these really nice infrastructure hosting providers now, you can combine that with these really nice API gateways and then you also can deploy your front end very easily with something like Vercel.
-And all of a sudden you start having these full Stack applications with all these different jamstack tools.
-And some people may call it Full Stack jamstack, although who knows who would ever use such terms.
+Yeah.
+And it was all possible thanks to the magic of Railway.
+And getting that database set up really, really quickly, you can't discount that, because we don't host databases for you.
+That's not a thing StepZen does.
+We are the gateway.
+We are the API that stitches together all those backends, but you still need the backend.
+So this is why I find that if you have these really nice infrastructure hosting providers now, you can combine that with these really nice API gateways, and then you also can deploy your frontend very easily with something like Vercel.
+And all of a sudden, you start having these full-stack applications with all these different kind of Jamstack tools.
+And some people may call it full-stack Jamstack, although who knows who would ever use such a term?
 Certainly not me.
-Cool.
+All right, cool.
 That is pretty much the whole project we wanted to show here.
-Is there anything you want to talk about about Railway?
-Other things that you think people should know about or.
-Or like cool stuff that you have coming down the pipe?
+So is there anything you kind of want to talk about about Railway, other things that you think people should know about, or cool stuff that you have coming down the pipe?

 00:50:12 - Greg Schier

 Not too much now.
-Right now we're sort of in the next big thing is the usage based pricing and then we're just doing a lot of stuff behind the scenes right now to sort of handle the growth of Railway.
-We added 2FA recently.
-Lots of cool stuff like that.
-Yeah.
-Continuously getting better and better.
+Right now, we're sort of in the... the next big thing is the usage-based pricing.
+And then we're just doing a lot of stuff behind the scenes right now to sort of handle the growth of Railway.
+We added 2FA recently, lots of cool stuff like that.
+So yeah, continuously getting better and better.

 00:50:37 - Anthony Campolo

 Awesome.
-I've been watching this progression as I've been using it over the last couple of months and I've just noticed lots of small things.
-You're constantly adding a CLI and little tweaks you're making to the ui.
-So I'm seeing that continuous process and it's really cool and it inspires me to want to keep building with you guys and keep writing tutorials of how to use it.
-It's really great.
-I really enjoy finding these synergies between different projects in the ecosystem that fit very well together because we're all trying to do the same thing.
+Yeah, and I've been watching this kind of progression as I've been using it over the last couple of months, and I've just noticed lots of little, small things you're constantly adding to the CLI and little tweaks you're making to the UI.
+So I'm seeing that kind of continuous process, and it's really cool, and it inspires me to want to keep building with you guys and keep writing tutorials of how to use it.
+And it's really great.
+I really enjoy finding these kinds of synergies between different projects in the ecosystem that fit very well together, because we're all trying to do the same thing.
 We're trying to enable developers to build better, faster, more secure applications.
-The more we can align on ways to do that and workflows that work well.
-It's really awesome.
-Then we have a question about NoSQL DBS from Lucia and that would be an example of Mongo would be a NoSQL database.
+And the more we can kind of align on ways to do that and workflows that work well, it's really awesome.
+And then we have a question about NoSQL DBs from Lucia, and that would be an example of Mongo being a NoSQL database.
 So if we wanted to hook up to Mongo, we could do that as well.
-And then you wouldn't be able to use a tool like PostGraphile, but you wouldn't really need to introspect a Mongo database, I don't think, because you're basically just kind of throwing JSON objects into it.
+And then you wouldn't be able to use a tool like PostGraphile, but you wouldn't really need to introspect a Mongo database, I don't think, because you're basically just kind of throwing JSON objects into it anyway.

 00:51:47 - Anthony Campolo